Marlon Hairston: Minnesota United

-On November 13, 2019, Hairston was traded along with $600,000 in Allocation Money to Minnesota United in exchange for Darwin Quintero and the 3rd round pick in the 2020 MLS SuperDraft.
+On November 13, 2019, Hairston was traded along with $600,000 in Allocation Money to Minnesota United FC in exchange for Darwin Quintero and the 3rd round pick in the 2020 MLS SuperDraft.
 He made his Minnesota debut on July 22, coming on as a substitute in a 2–2 draw with the Colorado Rapids during the group stage of the MLS is Back Tournament.
-On August 1, he scored his first goal for the Loons in a 4–1 win over Orlando City in the MLS is Back quarterfinals.
+On August 1, he scored his first goal for the Loons in a 4–1 win over Orlando City SC in the MLS is Back quarterfinals.
 He made his first start for Minnesota on September 2 in a 3–0 loss to the Houston Dynamo.
 Hairston made 9 appearances in a shortened regular season due to the COVID-19 pandemic, helping the Loons finish 4th in the Western Conference and qualify for the playoffs.
 In the first round, Hairston started in a 3–0 win over Colorado.
 In the Conference Semifinals, Hairston came off the bench to help the Loons to a 3–0 win over Sporting Kansas City.
-He did not appear in Minnesota's Conference Final match, a 3–2 loss to the Seattle Sounders.
+He did not appear in Minnesota's Conference Final match, a 3–2 loss to Seattle Sounders FC.

 On December 11, 2020, he was released by the club following the 2020 season.